Twenty-five crime books shortlisted for Sisters in Crime’s 19th Davitt Awards

 Rachael Brown, Trace: Who killed Maria James?
 (Scribe Publications)

 Sarah Epstein, Small Spaces (Walker Books)

 Susi Fox, Mine (Penguin Random House)

 Janet Lee, The Killing of Louisa (University of Queensland Press)

 Carly Nugent, The Peacock Detectives (Text Publishing)

-Deborah Snow, The Lindt Café Siege (Allen & Unwin)
+Deborah Snow, Inside the Lindt Café Siege (Allen & Unwin)

 Kate Wild, Waiting for Elijah (Scribe Publishing)